evanshortiss/shipwars-cheat-detection-serverless/README.md

 ## Deployment Process

+Note that this can all be automated/scripted.
+For the purpose of the demo I walk through these steps manually.

 ### Create an OpenShift Streams Instance

 OpenShift Streams for Apache Kafka provides access to hosted and managed